-With the SBMP approval process, Product Providers can be granted a security evaluation certificate for their Software-Based Mobile Payment components or solutions such as TEE or CDCVM.Search approved SBMP components (SECNs)
+With the SBMP approval process, Product Providers can be granted a security evaluation certificate for their Software-Based Mobile Payment components or solutions (e.g. TEE, CDCVM, Attestation, Software Protection Tools).Search approved SBMP components (SECNs)

 Prior to being allowed to submit an SBMP solution or component for security certification, the following steps must be fulfilled:

 Q: What is the Security Evaluation Process for Software-Based Mobile Payments?

 The scope of the Security Evaluation Process previously included Integrated Circuit (IC), Platform and Integrated Circuit Card (ICC) products.
 EMVCo has now extended the scope to include SBMP components or solutions that enable payment transactions on a mobile device.

 Q: Why has EMVCo established a Security Evaluation Process for SBMP?

 A: Unlike traditional chip-based and hardware-based secure element solutions, SBMP applications must operate in the more vulnerable consumer device environment.

 SBMP solutions therefore often utilise a layered security approach incorporating various device and software components to help with combating the potential threats.
 This means that SBMP solutions can be built in different ways using different components, which can create complexities during the security evaluation and approval process.

 Consequently, EMVCo recognised an opportunity to develop a dedicated, common approach to evaluating the security of SBMP components and solutions, consolidating existing processes and industry best-practices.